 Abstract:

-Almonds rely on honey bees for pollination and the California Almond industry has experienced a three-fold increase higher rental fees from 1970 to today including the highest increase of 19% from 2013 to 2014.
+Almonds rely on honey bees for pollination and the California Almond industry has experienced a three-fold increase in rental fees from 1970 to today including the highest increase of 19% from 2013 to 2014.
 In this study, we surveyed honey bee brokers over the five year period from 2010-2014 to gain information about the quantity, quality, availability and price of colonies rented for California Almond pollination.
 We find that rental prices respond to increases in almond acreage as well as changes in colony overwintering loss.
 The increased demand coupled with tight supply resulted from high loss rates has led colony rental fees to increase dramatically over the past 5 years, costing the almond industry an extra $93 million.
 When adjusted for the number of frames, rental prices fell slightly in 2014, reflecting lower overwintering losses and higher supply.
 We argue that quality of colonies needs to be taken into account when considering the trends in pollination cost, as quality-adjusted prices do follow losses and thus supply.

 Introduction:

 Honey bees play a vital role in the agricultural economy within the United States and abroad because of the pollination services they provide.
 Farmers use honey bees to pollinate berries, fruits, vegetables, and nut crops adding an estimated $15 billion in crop value within the United States (Calderone, 2012).
 The US almond crop is almost completely dependent on managed bees for pollination (USDA 2013).
 Almond farmers rent bee colonies from bee brokers for the almond bloom, which starts in February.
 The brokers coordinate with beekeepers to obtain an adequate supply of healthy hives to meet the demand of the almond growers.
-Brokers contract with beekeepers from as far away as Florida to obtain 60% US bees for the almond pollination (USDA 2014).
+Brokers contract with beekeepers from as far away as Florida for 60% of all US honey bee colonies for the almond pollination (USDA 2014).

-With an increasing demand for growing almonds, the demand for bees for pollination has been steadily increasing as well.
-Almond growers are expanding their orchards, even though water constraints have limited this growth during recent years (Barringer, 2014).
-The number of bearing acres of almonds in California has nearly doubled in the past 20 years.
+With an increasing demand for almonds and growing almond acreage, the demand for bees for pollination has been steadily increasing as well.
+Despite recent water constraints, almond growers are expanding their orchards, doubling the number of acres over the past 20 years (Barringer, 2014).
 During the five years of our survey from 2010-2014, the number of bearing acres increased by about 16.2% (USDA NASS 2014).
 Brokers recommend that almond growers stock 2 8-frame colonies per bearing acre of almonds (Traynor, 2013), implying that the demand for bee colonies increased from 1.48 million to 1.72 million from 2010 to 2014.

-However, beekeepers’ ability to meet the demand for bee colonies has been hampered over the last eight years by the high rates of bee losses from a variety of known and unknown causes.
+Beekeepers’ ability to meet the demand for bee colonies has been hampered over the last eight years by the high rates of bee losses from a variety of known and unknown causes.
 In 2006, beekeepers lost as many as 30-90% of their colonies, much higher than the estimated winter losses of 5-10% they experienced prior to 2005.
-Even though the most recent year saw a decrease in loss, the average loss rate since 2006 has been around 30% (Steihauer et al, 2015).
+Even though the most recent year saw a decrease in over-wintering loss, the average loss rate since 2006 has been around 30% (Steinhauer et al, 2015).
 According to the results of the Bee Informed Partnership Management Survey, 23.2% of managed colonies were lost over the winter ending in 2014 compared to 31.1% in 2013, 21.9% in 2012 and 30% in 2011 (Lee et al 2015; Steinhauer et al, 2014; Spleen et al, 2013; vanEngelsdorp et al, 2012).
 Causes for the high loss rates include bee parasites, such as the Varroa destructor and Nosema parasite, poor nutrition, pesticides, climate, bee management and/or a combination of these factors.
 The reduction in the supply of domestic bees has put upward pressure on colony rental prices.